ovezovm/blog/content/en/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I like to do all kinds of research and also read other people's research, so here are some that I liked.
+      text: I enjoy making things.
+Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - project